 |Alma Mater:||York (Ontario) '05|

-A long-time goaltender instructor and local coach, Leon Lifschutz returns for his seventh season as an assistant coach for the Saint Michael's College women's ice hockey team in 2018-19.
+A long-time goaltender instructor and local coach, Leon Lifschutz returns for his eighth season as an assistant coach for the Saint Michael's College women's ice hockey team in 2019-20.

-A 3-2-1 stretch toward the end of the 2015-16 season began with the Purple Knights' school-record-tying third shutout of the year and concluded with the fifth-seeded Purple and Gold's 5-2 upset victory over No. 4 Sacred Heart University in the first round of the New England Hockey Conference (NEHC) Open Tournament.
+A 3-2-1 stretch toward the end of the 2015-16 season began with the Purple Knights' school-record-tying third shutout of the year and concluded with the fifth-seeded Purple and Gold's 5-2 upset victory over No. 4 Sacred Heart University, a Division I institution, in the first round of the New England Hockey Conference (NEHC) Open Tournament.
 That triumph was the first win-and-advance postseason victory in program annals.
 Saint Michael's recorded its highest goal (45), assist (62) and point (107) totals in five years, and its best win figure in eight winters.

-The Purple Knights counted among their highlights in 2014-15 a 1-1 tie with Division I College of the Holy Cross and a 3-2 victory over eventual Eastern College Athletic Conference (ECAC) East Tournament runner-up Castleton.
-The squad set a school record for goals-against average (2.95), matched the second-lowest save percentage in program annals, and recorded their highest win, goal, assist and point totals since 2010-11.
+The Purple Knights counted among their highlights in 2014-15 a 1-1 tie with Division I College of the Holy Cross and a 3-2 victory over eventual Eastern College Athletic Conference (ECAC) East Tournament runner-up Castleton University.
+Donovan's charges set a school record for goals-against average (2.95), matched the second-lowest save percentage in program annals, and recorded their highest win, goal, assist and point totals since 2010-11.
 The Purple Knights matched their best ECAC East win total since 2007-08.
 Nine of their setbacks came by two goals or fewer.

 Thanks in large part to Lifschutz's work with the Purple Knights' goaltenders, Saint Michael's posted a then-school-record 3.27 GAA during the winter of 2013-14, while its .909 save percentage was good for second.
 Saint Michael's yielded two goals or fewer on 10 occasions, while 11 losses came by two goals or less.
 During the campaign, the Purple and Gold picked up its first win ever over New England College en route to its best ECAC East finish in three years.
 The season ended with the Purple Knights tying Sacred Heart during the ECAC Open Tournament third-place game.